Back to Learning Catalog

 In Language Arts Grade 3, students will engage in a variety of topics as they explore the world of reading and writing.
 Students will learn foundational skills, cursive writing, vocabulary, reading comprehension, grammar, and the writing process as they write narratives, informational, and opinion essays.
 In this course, students will participate in engaging lessons that include interactive parts, informational and literature based texts, graphic organizers, videos, and various practice activities.
 Topics range from healthy habits and overcoming obstacles to mysteries.
 Students will meet an astronaut, earn badges for the Junior Astronaut Training Handbook, and draw a space academy recruit in this Space-themed course.

-Please view the Elementary Parents’ Survival Guide: The First Four Weeks of Online Learning for guidance on helping your student in the transition to online learning.
+Please view the Elementary Parents Guide for Grades 3-5 with guidance on helping your student transition to online learning and thrive at VLACS.

 Major Topics and Concepts